 MICA's MFA in Curatorial Practice prepares students to determine how curators will shape the cultural life of our global society.
 The first MFA of its kind in the country, this program offers a hands-on curriculum that balances collaboration and socially engaged practices with academic research in history and theory.
 Students work in a variety of experimental contexts and formats, proposing alternative models of exhibition-making, institution-building, and social justice through art.
-Designed to forge connections among artists, institutions, and communities, the program brings contemporary art and culture to new audiences, and links local issues to international discourse.
+Designed to forge connections among artists, institutions, and communities, the program fosters contemporary art and culture in collaboration with diverse audiences, and links local issues to international discourse.
 By creating real-world collaborative and individual exhibitions, our students raise awareness, bridge societal gaps, and catalyze exchanges across various disciplines, both inside and outside the artworld.

 Graduate Concentration in Curatorial Practice